-The artisanal food markets and shops of Piedmont are known for having some of the best artisanal foods in all of Italy.
+The artisanal food markets and shops of Piedmont are known for having some of Italy's best artisanal foods.
 Here, you can find high-quality olive oil, truffles, cheese & meats, chocolate, pasta, coffee - even balsamic vinegar made from local grapes!

 Visit a local marketplace or shop to get your hands on these fine goods.
 You will notice that the products are different from those found in big-name supermarkets because they are produced with care by smaller producers who take pride in their craftsmanship.